Certified Nursing Assistant Programs in Illinois: Get Your CNA License Now!

 The Illinois CNA Exam

-The Illinois CNA exam comprises of six sections.
+The Illinois CNA exam comprises six sections.
 These sections measure skill and knowledge regarding resident rights, social service needs, mental health, restorative skills, personal care, and communication of information.

-The written exam consists of 70 multiple choice questions in English, and an oral format is available for those whose primary language is not English.
+The written exam consists of 70 multiple-choice questions in English, and an oral format is available for those whose primary language is not English.
 The nurse aide evaluator must observe the candidate performing five skills chosen at random within 25 minutes or less.
 This supervised test is known as the skills examination.

 Passing this exam is a critical step in becoming a certified CNA in Illinois.